Ora Pelton House: History

 Dr. Ora A. Pelton, Sr. was a physician who practiced in Elgin, Illinois.
 He also worked as a surgeon and was known for his long career.
 In 1889, he commissioned architect Gilbert M. Turnbull to design his house on South State Street.
-At the time, this an area of wealthy residents along the Fox River.
+At the time, this was an area of wealthy residents along the Fox River.
 The house was designed with Stick-Eastlake architectural elements.
 The house has remained in the hands of only two families since its construction: the Pelton family to 1955, and the Izzo family since.
 The house was listed on the National Register of Historic Places on August 12, 1982.

 The rectangular, three-story house is laid on a stone foundation.
 It features many aspects typical of the Queen Anne Style, but its comparative austerity is typical of Stick-Eastlake designs.
 Porch columns and the second floor balcony are particularly representative of the Eastlake Movement.
 The only significant change to the exterior is a 1920s one-story addition on the southwest corner of the house.
 A carriage house, built in 1890, still stands in the backyard.

 On the interior, the oak staircase in the foyer was laid against a wall with glass windows to the exterior.
 A Czech chandelier hangs over the staircase.
 The parlor has an interlocking parquet hardwood floor.
 Fireplaces are present in the parlor and two second-floor bedrooms.
 Each room in the house is floored with a different kind of wood: oak in the main hall and stairway, birch in the parlors, sycamore in the dining room, bird's-eye maple in the office, yellow leaf pine in the kitchen, and gum wood in the bedrooms.